 - 7.1.
-The course will be 5 meters wide in a straight line. - 7.2.
+The course will be no more than 5 meters wide in a straight line.
+For regional virtual conferences the course may be less than 5 meters wide, depending on the university track location. - 7.2.
 At the Regional Competitions only 1 track will be used.
 At the Annual Student Conference Competitions, 2 identical tracks will be set up and run in parallel. - 7.3.
 The car will start with its front end just touching the designated starting line, with the goal of keeping the car in bounds to a designated finish line.
 The performance is determined by the distance from the front-most point of the car to the finish line, whether or not the car stops before or after the finish line. - 7.4.
-A vehicle that goes out of bounds will have its performance measured by the distance from where it went out of bounds to the finish line, and a penalty of 3.0 m will be added. - 7.5.
-"Out of bounds" is defined as having the entire vehicle traverse outside the taped boundaries of the course.
-The tape is considered a part of the course. - 7.6.
+A vehicle that goes out of bounds will be given a penalty for that run of 3 meters. - 7.5.
+"Out of bounds" is defined as when any part of the car crosses or touches the boundary.
+If tape is used to mark the side boundary or the out-of-bounds after the finish line, the inside edge of tape is considered the course boundary (If a wall is set as track boundary then contact with the wall is out of bounds). - 7.6.
 If the car starts going backwards at the starting line, the score will count as 0m traveled. - 7.7.
 The site location may also dictate an out-of-bounds region past the finish line.
-Vehicles traveling past this out-of-bounds region will be disqualified for that attempt.
+Vehicles traveling across the plane of the out-of-bounds region will be disqualified for that attempt.

-Figure 1: Performance course layout
+Figure 1: Performance course layout with Camera guidelines for Virtual Competition